 Pole and bracket cable will be measured as the light pole support height plus the designated arm length with the sum multiplied by the number of conductors required.
 For twin arm poles the sum shall be increased by the length of the second arm plus the length of the first arm.

 Duct cable will be measured to the center of foundation, pull box, junction box or power service, plus an allowance of 5 feet (1.5 meters) on each end except for a power service where the allowance will be 10 feet (3 meters) to allow for slack and connections with no multiplier for the number of conductors.
 Duct-cable includes the cable(s) and being a factory assembly is differentiated by the number and size of the conductors in each assembly.

+Plastic caution tape will be measured to the center of a light pole foundation, the center of a light tower foundation, the center of a pull box, the center of the pole of an embedded pole mounted power service, the center of the foundation for a power service with a foundation, or the wall of the building when the power service for the lighting in, on or within the building with no allowance for elevation change.

-625.2 Basis of Payment.
+625.23 Basis of Payment.
 The Department will pay for accepted quantities at the contract prices as follows: